How students cope with the bulk of the requirements

 Those who do not consistently separate important tasks from unnecessary pastime can quickly lose sight of their goals.
 The prerequisite is, of course, that you make yourself clear which tasks are really important and what you have to do:

 Goals have to be challenging, but at the same time they have to be realistic and flexible.
 What good does it do if you set yourself the goal of learning all day long, if it is actually one of your own goals to enjoy student life or get involved in politics.
 Corresponding activities must then be planned in exactly the same way as learning.
 The schedule is now based on these goals.
 Accordingly, everything that is not conducive to your own goal should be avoided.
-This includes saying “no” from time to time - even if it is your best friend or it would be much more tempting to sit with your fellow students in the pub.
+This includes saying “no” sometimes - even if it is your best friend or it would be much more tempting to sit in the pub with your fellow students.
 However, if you keep an eye on what you want to achieve, you will succeed with some practice.

 Defermentitis: Attention is important

 Another big problem is that many students like to postpone tasks like learning or doing homework.
 You can think of a thousand other things that you absolutely have to do - so that the really important things fall by the wayside.
 But behind this procrastination, as the technical term for defermentitis is, is usually more than not being able to plan your time properly: namely, often a massive reluctance or even fear of tackling the really important things.

 There is also a certain amount of inattentiveness and lack of concentration: this story of one is circulating Professor, who announced at the beginning of the semester that he would put a lie in each of his meetings - and it became the athletic task of the students to uncover this lie.
 What was the result?
 The students listened more attentively, and if an hour went by without the lie being exposed, they would sit together and search - and so imperceptibly repeat the material of the session.
 The attention was that Professor so sure.

 More knowledge - PDF download, eCourse on demand or personal advice